 If budget is moderate ($299-599/mo): Loudmink Pro or Max for blog, Reddit, and YouTube execution without Shopify integration.
 You supply the product details manually.

 If budget is tight ($29-99/mo): Otterly to monitor your top product categories first.
 Loudmink Starter ($99/mo) for basic execution on ChatGPT.
+Before committing to any platform, run a free AI visibility scan to see which product categories already cite competitors.

 B2B Ecommerce